 \subsection{Tuning procedure}

 We design the following procedure to tune the bandwidth $r$ in practice.
-Observe that typical tuning procedures for time-varying scalar or matrix-valued data often rely on the observed data's local smoothness across time.
+Observe that typical tuning procedures for time-varying scalar- or matrix-valued data often rely on the local smoothness of the observed data across time.
 For example, this may be predicting the network $A^{(t)}$ using all other networks $\{A^{(s)}\}$ for $s \in \mathcal{S}(t;r)\backslash\{t\}$ for $\mathcal{S}(t;r)$ defined in \eqref{eq:z_box}, but such a procedure would necessarily require additional smoothness assumptions on the connectivity matrices $\{B^{(t)}\}$ on top of our weaker integrability assumption in Assumption \ref{ass:connectivity_min_eig}.
 Since our estimation theory in Theorem \ref{thm:consistency} does not require these additional assumptions, we seek to design a tuning procedure that also does not.